wolram/VotoData/README.md

-# AI Website Clone Template
+# AI Website Cloner Template

 A reusable template for reverse-engineering any website and rebuilding it as a pixel-perfect clone using [Claude Code](https://docs.anthropic.com/en/docs/claude-code).